-Every year in the early Spring, exact date unknown until near the end of winter, ultra running eyes turn toward eastern Tennessee and the Barkley Marathons.
+Every year in the early Spring, exact date unknown until near the end of winter, ultra running eyes turn toward eastern Tennessee and the Barkley Marathons, and then everyone wants to know their Barkley Marathons finish stats.
 Who’s running this year?
 Do they have a chance?
 Will there be any Barkley Marathons finishers for the Fun Run, let alone the whole race, and could it be a woman this time?
 So many questions.

 As the Barkleys approach each year, I flip through Ed’s book and browse Matt’s website, looking for hints about what’s to come by studying what came before.
 Who’s been Out There, and where did they the come from?
 How could they have finished the hardest race ever held in Frozen Head State Park (and possibly the world)?
 Those questions have answers.

 This post is meant as a quick and annually updated summary of all past Barkley finishes and finishers; just a quick reference look at those who’ve been past the Yellow Gate and back again, sometimes more than once.
 Enjoy.

 Table of Contents

 Barkley Marathons Finish Stats

 Here are the fastest Fun Run finish and overall race winner times for every year of the Big Barkley.
 As time goes on, the table will link to race summaries for each year and brief bios of each of the speediest runners.
 All data is from Ed’s book, Matt’s site, ultra signup and other sites.
 As you might suspect, “Starters” is the most suspect number, and is probably wrong most of the time.